codeengie/shelfdat/README.md

 # ShelfDat

-## Overview
-ShelfDat is a web application I created to help inventory, manage and track my collections.
+ShelfDat is a powerful and user-friendly solution designed to help individuals manage their inventory efficiently.
+Keeping track of personal items, this app provides the tools you need to stay organized and informed.

 ## Technology
 + AWS